List of Dexter characters: Teddy Reed

-Teddy Reed is a young inexperienced new police officer in Iron Lake in Dexter: New Blood.
+Teddy Reed is a young and inexperienced new police officer in Iron Lake in Dexter: New Blood.
+Teddy participates in the search for Matt Caldwell, but breaks a drone while trying to control it.
+He accompanies Angela Bishop in the search for her deceased friend Iris.

 In Dexter: Resurrection, Teddy visits Dexter in the hospital, having become Acting Sheriff of Iron Lake following Angela's departure and Sergeant Logan's murder.
-Teddy gives Dexter a message from Angela and reveals, much to Dexter's surprise, that he's been cleared of the murders of Logan and Matt Caldwell.
+He gives Dexter a message from Angela and reveals, much to Dexter's surprise, that he's been cleared of the murders of Logan and Matt Caldwell.
 To Teddy's relief, Dexter declines to press charges against Angela for shooting him.
 Angel Batista later enlists Teddy's help in tracking Dexter through his truck from Iron Lake to New York City.